redwoodjs/redwoodjs-com-archive/docs/testing.md

 `getByRole()` allows you to look up elements by their "role", which is an ARIA element that assists in accessiblity features.
 Many HTML elements have a [default role](https://www.w3.org/TR/html-aria/#docconformance) (including `<button>` and `<a>`) but you can also define one yourself with a `role` attribute on an element.

 Sometimes it may not be enough to say "this text must be on the page."
 You may want to test that an actual *link* is present on the page.
-Maybe you have a list of user's names and each name should be a link to a detail page.
+Maybe you have a list of users' names and each name should be a link to a detail page.
 We could test that like so:

 ```javascript
 it('renders a link with a name', () => {